igorSMelleiro/igorSMelleiro/README.md

 - 🌱 I’m currently learning **Vue.js, Angular, React**

-- 👨‍💻 All of my projects are available here on git hub!
+- 👨‍💻 All of my projects are available here on GitHub!

 - 💬 Ask me about **Angular, Bootstrap, HTML, CSS, Node, SQL**